ronmoore3/eecs738projects-Machine-Learning/Says_One_Neuron_To_Another/README.md

 ## By Ronald Moore and Austin Adams

 ### *Purpose*
-The purpose of this project is to show how machine learning algorithms can be used to model distributions on features within the dataset.
+The purpose of this project is to understand the underlying mathematics of neural networks.

 ### *Data*
 The datasets used for this project can be located in the 'Data' subfolder of this repository